mongodb/docs/source/includes/api/list-tables/restore-jobs/body-parameters/snapshot.rst

    * - ``delivery``
      - object
      - Required
-     - Method and details of how the restored :term:`snapshot` data is delivered.
+     - Method and details of how the restored :manual:`snapshot </reference/glossary/#std-term-snapshot>` data is delivered.

    * - | ``delivery``